וְהָלַ֗ךְ מִדֵּ֤י שָׁנָה֙ בְּשָׁנָ֔ה וְסָבַב֙ בֵּֽית־אֵ֔ל וְהַגִּלְגָּ֖ל וְהַמִּצְפָּ֑ה וְשָׁפַט֙ אֶת־יִשְׂרָאֵ֔ל אֵ֥ת כָּל־הַמְּקוֹמ֖וֹת הָאֵֽלֶּה׃

 I took the name of this project from a description of my biblical namesake, the prophet Samuel.
 I have a habit of judging things as I encounter them (though not usually in the biblical sense), so it seemed like a good fit.
 A סִיבוּב (sivuv) is a circuit or a short tour of something; on this blog, it’s one round of thinking about a topic.

-My name is Sam Pollak, and I live in Port Washington, New York, with my husband, Ari.
+My name is Sam Pollak, and I live in Cambridge, Massachusetts, with my husband, Ari.

 Thank you to my parents for sponsoring this project.